 In Alaska, traffic density increased at more than three times the national rate.
 The main contributor to this drastic rise was the number of miles driven on Alaskan roads, which increased by 727 million — that's 15.2% growth.

 +15.0% traffic density

-Compared to its neighbor Alabama, traffic density in Tennessee increased by 56.0% when comparing 2012 figures to those in 2017.
-In this state, the total miles of roads increased by only 0.5% despite a 15.6% increase in the number of miles driven.
+Compared to its neighbor Alabama, traffic density in Tennessee increased by 56.0% from 2012 to 2017.
+The total miles of Tennessee roads increased by only 0.5% despite a 15.6% increase in the number of miles driven.

 No. 3: Texas

 Texas' traffic density increase caused the state to jump five spots in the rankings of the worst states for traffic problems — from 22 in 2012 to 17 in 2017.
 Additionally, Texas traffic was 13.0% worse than the national average in 2017.
 This is surprising since Texas has the most miles of public roads of any state.

 No. 4: Colorado

 Colorado's roads are getting more use than ever in recent years.
 Roadway usage, measured as total miles traveled in the state, increased 14.1% from 2012 to 2017.
 Together with the fact that there was only a 0.3% jump in the total miles of public roads — which is 83.0% less than the nationwide figure — the increased road usage contributed to Colorado having one of the biggest traffic density increases during the span of this study.

 +13.5% traffic density

 Despite the fact that Georgia roadways were being expanded during this study, the state's substantial jump in roadway use was enough to rank it as the state with the fifth largest traffic density increase.
 In fact, Georgia's 16.0% jump in miles traveled from 2012 to 2017 was the third largest increase of any state, behind only Utah and New Mexico.